lyrana/TSIDeployScript/README.md

 You may need to first uninstall old versions by running Uninstall-AzureRm in admin mode

 ## Args
+Your desired TS ID(s) this MUST be position 0 and if entering a composite TS ID use a comma as the separator<br />
 Azure Subscription ID <br />
 Azure Resource Group Name <br />
 Name of the Azure Time Series Insights PAYG environment<br />